 Packed full of energy and chaos, TST is not only a neighborhood, it’s also a tourist hotspot.
 We spent hours walking around and didn’t feel like we’d seen even half.

-Pro-tip: Don’t forget to check out the avenue of stars on the promenade.
+Travel Tip: Don’t forget to check out the avenue of the stars on the promenade.

 Ok, so the picture isn’t at Disneyland, it’s Mark releasing his inner child with his best karate kid Daniel son impression.
 The two ‘tekken’ statues are close to Central metro station.